ExtraTNT/DnDFreeCharacter/README.md

 ---
  - infos about the author of the artwork is found in the info file
- - You may want to erase the equipment before printing and then add it back in pencil.
+ - You may want to delte the equipment before printing and then add it back in pencil.